OIEIEIO/UniversalDigitalStore/README.md

 ![Store Screenshots](https://github.com/OIEIEIO/UniversalDigitalStore/blob/main/screenshots/Screenshot%202024-07-24%20134120.png)

 ## Description
+# Universal Digital Store

+The Universal Digital Store is a comprehensive e-commerce platform designed for the digital age.
+This application allows users to purchase digital products securely and privately using Monero.
+The app not only sells various digital products but also offers the unique opportunity to resell the app itself, providing a robust global e-commerce solution.

+## Features

+- **Front End:** Built with HTML, CSS, and JavaScript for a responsive and user-friendly interface.
+- **Back End:** Powered by Flask, a lightweight WSGI web application framework for Python.
+- **Database:** Uses SQLite for storing product information, orders, and payment details.
+- **Payment System:** Integrated with Monero's network for secure, private, and decentralized transactions.

+## How It Works

+### Front End

+The front end of the Universal Digital Store is designed to be simple and intuitive.
+It includes the following pages:

+- **Home Page:** Browse available products.
+- **My Orders:** View and manage your current orders.
+- **Purchased Products:** Access products you have already purchased and confirmed.

+### Back End

+The back end is built with Flask, providing the core logic for the application.
+The main components include:

+- **Routes:** Define the different endpoints for the application.
+- **Order Management:** Handles placing orders, checking confirmations, and downloading products.
+- **Database Interaction:** Manages data storage and retrieval using SQLAlchemy for ORM (Object Relational Mapping).

+### Database

+The application uses SQLite for data storage.
+The database schema includes tables for:

+- **Products:** Information about the digital products available for purchase.
+- **Orders:** Tracks orders placed by users, including payment status and download links.

+### Payment System

+Payments are processed using Monero, ensuring secure and private transactions.
+The app checks for payment confirmations and updates order status accordingly.

+## Usage

+- **Browse Products:** Navigate to the home page to view available products.
+- **Place an Order:** Select a product and follow the prompts to complete your purchase using Monero.
+- **View Orders:** Check the "My Orders" page to see the status of your orders.
+- **Download Products:** Once payment is confirmed, download your purchased products from the "Purchased Products" page.

+## Customization

+The Universal Digital Store can be customized to fit your specific needs.
+Choose from standard or advanced versions to allow for further customization, including adding new product categories and integrating additional payment methods.

+## Resell the App

+By hosting and deploying the Universal Digital Store, you can resell the app itself, creating an additional revenue stream.
+This feature allows you to offer a global e-commerce solution to other users.

 Why Universal Digital Store Sells Itself
 In an increasingly digital world, having a robust and versatile e-commerce platform is essential for reaching a global audience.
 The Universal Digital Store is designed to not only sell a variety of digital products but also to empower you to create your own global e-commerce presence.